 Question: Can I use different yarn weights and hook sizes for the spiked sedge stitch?

-Answer: Yes, the spiked sedge stitch works with any yarn weight or hook size, allowing you to customize the texture and size of your project to suit your needs and preferences.
+Answer: Yes, the spiked sedge stitch works with any yarn weight or hook size, allowing you to customize the texture and size of your pattern to suit your needs and preferences.